-The Book of Preludes CD introduces original music recorded by company founder, Barry Michael Wehrli.
+The Book of Preludes CD introduces piano music composed and performed by company founder, Barry Michael Wehrli.
+(Print music available HERE.)

 - 15 evocative preludes blend classical, impressionism, jazz, new age, and more in a neo-romantic setting.

 - Included text outlines the history and development of the preludes.

 - CDs personally autographed by the composer, if requested.